ungleich/cdist/docs/src/man1/cdist.rst

     Use specified custom inventory directory.
 Default inventory directory is 'inventory' directory placed inside cdist distribution under 'cdist' directory along 'conf' directory.

-.. option:: -f HOSTFILE, --file HOSTFILE

-    Read additional hosts to add from specified file or from stdin if '-' (each host on separate line).
-If no host or host file is specified then, by default, read from stdin.

 INVENTORY DEL-HOST